MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 ![Activity Log Capture](./media/SCG_ActivityLogCapture.png)

-## Enable Azure Security Monitoring (AKS Cluster IP Whitelisting Enabled)
+## Enable Azure Security Monitoring (AKS Cluster IP Approved Listing Enabled)

 Before we create anything, we should look to the Cloud Provider for security monitoring best practices and recommendations.
 Within Azure specifically, we can enable Azure Security Center (ASC) to gain visibility into such recommendations.
-By leveraging ASC, we can determine whether or not an AKS Cluster has IP Whitelisting (Authorized IP Ranges) enabled.
+By leveraging ASC, we can determine whether or not an AKS Cluster has IP Approved Listing (Authorized IP Ranges) enabled.

 Note: not all security controls that an organization wants or requires will be implemented by the Cloud Provider.
 The key is to leverage what is provided to avoid reinventing the wheel, while creating custom controls only when they are unavilable.